-Raised in Williamsville, NY and born into a musical family, Jason is primarily a self taught musician that started playing piano and drums by ear from an early age.
-Jason's father- a drummer and a deejay, taught him mix records at weddings and parties.
+Raised in Williamsville, NY, and born into a musical family, Jason is primarily a self-taught musician that started playing piano and drums by ear from an early age.
+Jason's father- a drummer and a deejay, taught him to mix records at weddings and parties.
 His mother (a piano teacher) and sister (a pianist, cellist, and bassist) were also influential.
 In 1992, Jason formed his first serious band- the Indie Rock force trio Rainbow Girls.
-With the help of producer Andrew Buscher (Happy House Studio) and Buffalo promoter Frank Tedesco, they quickly became one of the most esteemed Buffalo bands of the 90's.
-Signed to the Buffalo based Cashcow Recording label, their internationally released 7" record was received to critical acclaim in Bilboard magazine.
+With the help of producer Andrew Buscher (Happy House Studio) and Buffalo promoter Frank Tedesco, they quickly became one of the most esteemed Buffalo bands of the '90s.
+Signed to the Buffalo-based Cashcow Recording label, their internationally released 7" record was received critical acclaim in Bilboard magazine.
 Working for about four years, they toured the region and notably opened for Elk, Mule, and Ween.
-Then, rejecting calls from major labels (and working outside of the music industry per say), Pfaff went on solo to compose mostly Classical and experimental Electronic based music.
-Jason began composing music for local feature films in 2010, and due to the cinematic nature of the majority of his discography, he engaged in the world of music-licensing.
-Aside from producing others (with a knack for helping artists release debut material), Jason primarily makes a living through licensing music to independent film makers, small businesses, and multimedia artists worldwide.
+Then, rejecting calls from major labels (and working outside of the music industry per se), Pfaff went on solo to compose mostly Classical and experimental Electronic based music.
+Jason began composing music for local feature films in 2010, and due to the cinematic nature of the majority of his discography, he engaged in the world of music licensing.
+Aside from producing others (with a knack for helping artists release debut material), Jason licenses his music to independent filmmakers, small businesses, and multimedia artists worldwide.

 For all inquiries: Contact@Pfaffmusic.net